 This is an opportunity for clubs to look at this area of their governance to ensure there is a sure foundation for the club to be a safe place for its members.

-Session 2 – Tuesday 23rd January - TBC
+Session 2 – Is a paid Development Officer appropriate for your club? - Tuesday 23rd January

 Session 3 – Creating a thriving club for young people – Thursday 25th January, 7PM

-Session 2 – Embrace your Community - Tuesday 30th January
+Session 1 – Embrace your Community - Postponed to 2024 Webinar Series

 A brief introduction to equality, diversity and inclusion and how we, in orienteering, can ensure everyone feels welcome and supported.
 It will include some information on our accessible courses as well as how we can better attract and support a more diverse community.

-Session 3 – The British Orienteering Insurance Policy - Thursday 1st February
+Session 3 – The British Orienteering Insurance Policy - Postponed to 2024 Webinar Series

 This session will be provide an overview of the insurance cover in place and answer questions from club members to support their understanding of what is covered.